aflueckiger/KED2024/ked2024/materials/installation_guide.md

 - runs the most current version of your operating system (Windows, macOS).
 If not, update your system.
 - has at least 15 GB of free disk space.

-Keep in mind that you will not get *any* feedback in the command-line unless there is an issue.
-At first, the lack of feedback after a successful action may be confusing as it runs counter the general experience when working with graphical interfaces.
+**Keep in mind that you will not get *any* feedback in the command-line unless there is an issue.** At first, the lack of feedback after a successful action may be confusing as it runs counter the general experience when working with graphical interfaces.
 However, the lack of feedback just means the command was executed as expected; thus, there is no need to bother you with further messages.

-Let me know if you are struggling with any of the steps.
+Let me know if you are struggling with any of the installation steps.

 [^backup]: "Better save than sorry."
 Backing up files is a must and may save you tears as a computer is a delicate piece of hardware that does not live forever.
 Moreover, users are also prone to mess up files or software at any point.
 In these cases, you just want to go back one step and restore your data.

+\pagebreak

 # Installation Guide for macOS